Configuring Unicast RPF

 Note

-With unicast RPF, all equal-cost “best” return paths are considered valid, which means that unicast RPF works where multiple return paths exist, if each path is equal to the others in terms of the routing cost (number of hops, weights, and so on) and as long as the route is in the FIB.
-Unicast RPF also functions where Enhanced Interior Gateway Routing Protocol (EIGRP) variants are being used and unequal candidate paths back to the source IP address exist.
+With unicast RPF, all equal-cost “best” return paths are considered valid.
+Unicast RPF works where multiple return paths exist if each path is equal to the others in routing cost (such as number of hops or weights) and the route is in the FIB.
+Unicast RPF also functions where Variants of Enhanced Interior Gateway Routing Protocol (EIGRP) are used, and unequal candidate paths to the source IP address may exist.

-• The packet must be received at an interface that has the best return path (route) to the packet source (a process called symmetric routing).
-There must be a route in the FIB that matches the route to the receiving interface.
-Static routes, network statements, and dynamic routing add routes to the FIB.
+• Receive the packet at an interface that has the best return path (route) to the packet source (a process called symmetric routing).
+A matching route must exist in the FIB.
+Add routes to the FIB using static routes, network statements, or dynamic routing.

-• IP source addresses at the receiving interface must match the routing entry for the interface.
+• Ensure that the IP source addresses at the receiving interface match the routing entry for the interface.

-• Unicast RPF is an input function and is applied only on the input interface of a device at the upstream end of a connection.
+• Apply unicast RPF as an input function on the input interface at the upstream end of a connection.

 You can use unicast RPF for downstream networks, even if the downstream network has other connections to the Internet.

-When a packet is received at the interface where you have configured unicast RPF and ACLs, the Cisco NX-OS software performs the following actions:
+When a packet is received at the interface where you have configured unicast RPF and ACLs, the Cisco NX-OS software performs these actions:

-1. Checks the input ACLs on the inbound interface.
+1. Check the input ACLs on the inbound interface.

-2. Uses unicast RPF to verify that the packet has arrived on the best return path to the source, which it does by doing a reverse lookup in the FIB table.
+2. Use unicast RPF to verify that the packet has arrived on the best return path to the source, which it does by doing a reverse lookup in the FIB table.

-3. Conducts a FIB lookup for packet forwarding.
+3. Conduct a FIB lookup for packet forwarding.

-4. Checks the output ACLs on the outbound interface.
+4. Check the output ACLs on the outbound interface.

 Guidelines and Limitations for Unicast RPF